New alternative-to-antibiotic treatment in development to fight infections associated with E. coli superbug

 Part of CARB-X’s award for BB100 will come from funds provided by the UK Government’s Global AMR Innovation Fund (GAMRIF).
 GAMRIF is an Official Development Assistance (ODA) fund which allocates support for projects that promote the welfare and economic development of low- and middle-income countries (LMICs).
 BB100’s antibody acts against E. coli ST131-025b, a pathogen identified in LMICs which causes resistant infections across Asia, South America and Africa.
 BB100 has the potential to side-step resistance mechanisms, and as a single dose, could be relatively easy and inexpensive to administer.
 This is particularly relevant to fighting infection in low-resourced settings.

 CARB-X is a global non-profit partnership led by Boston University and dedicated to accelerating early development antibacterial R&D to address the rising global threat of drug-resistant bacteria.
-CARB-X funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Office of the Assistant Secretary for Preparedness and Response (ASPR) in the US Department of Health and Human Services , the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (UK GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+CARB-X funding is provided by the Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response (ASPR) in the US Department of Health and Human Services , the Wellcome Trust, a global charity based in the UK working to improve health globally, Germany’s Federal Ministry of Education and Research (BMBF), the UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (UK GAMRIF), the Bill & Melinda Gates Foundation, and with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
 A non-profit partnership, CARB-X is investing more than $500 million from 2016-2021 to support innovative antibiotics and other therapeutics, vaccines, rapid diagnostics and devices.
 CARB-X supports the world’s largest and most innovative pipeline of preclinical products against drug-resistant infections.
 CARB-X focuses exclusively on high priority drug-resistant bacteria, especially Gram-negatives.
 CARB-X is headquartered at Boston University School of Law. https://carb-x.org/.
 Follow us on Twitter @CARB_X.

 About Bravos Biosciences